resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 (Once the machine is finally launched, point out the IP address in the dashboard)

-Every machine that is launched on the NeCTAR cloud is given an IP address.
+Every machine that is launched on the Research Cloud is given an IP address.
 This is it’s location on the internet.

 NeCTAR unfortunately only have a small pool of IP address to use.